loomio/loomio_help/content/_index.md

 ## Learn how to use Loomio, do great online facilitation and grow a collaborative culture.

 [Loomio](https://www.loomio.org) is an online tool used by thousands of groups around the world to increase transparency and inclusion, decrease meetings and emails, and make better decisions together.
-Watch this short video to see how it works:

 <iframe width="100%" losrc="https://www.youtube-nocookie.com/embed/JMda6WYx9jM?controls=0" frameborder="0" allowfullscreen></iframe>